Improve Flexible Packaging Recyclability

 Typical output: “PE/PA film, PA content: 17%”

 No need to send samples to a lab.
 No delays.
-Just fast, portable insights.
+This enables in-house recyclability validation with immediate results — ideal for PPWR documentation and RecyClass pre-checks.

 The future of packaging is recyclable.
 Let us help you design for it.